FiddlyDigital/fiddlydigital.github.io/_posts/2017-05-29-my-tech-tree.markdown

 comments: true
 ---

-For a developer there is always new tools and techniques you need to familiarise yourself with.
+For a developer there are always new tools and techniques you need to familiarise yourself with.
 Here's a system to stay up to date and not get overwhelmed by the technological tide!

 ### The "well-read" Programmer's Dilemma